rust-lang/cargo/src/doc/src/commands/cargo-install.md

 This command operates on system or user level, not project level.
 This means that the local [configuration discovery] is ignored.
-Instead, the configuration discovery begins at `$CARGO_HOME/config.toml`.
+Instead, this command will only consider the global configuration from the `$CARGO_HOME/config.toml` file.
 If the package is installed with `--path $PATH`, the local configuration will be used, beginning discovery at `$PATH/.cargo/config.toml`.